Ten Benefits of the Honors Program

 - You will be eligible for a merit-based scholarship.

 Students who are accepted into the Honors Program are eligible for a generous merit scholarship.
 Please visit the financial assistance website for more information.

 - You will be mentored by SHU alumni and local professionals who practice your desired profession.

 Starting with the Class of 2015, we will develop mentoring relationships between our Honors students and SHU alumni or members of the local community who share their career interests.
 In addition to sharing their career experiences with Honors students, mentors will advise them on preparation for post-graduation employment or education, and provide tips on balancing the professional life with personal responsibilities.

-- You will live in the best freshman and sophomore residences on campus.
+- You will live in the best freshman dorm on campus.

-Freshmen honors students enjoy the privilege of living on our newly renovated honors floor in Roncalli Hall, which is highlighted by state-of-the-art media and study lounges, and newer facilities than those found in other freshmen dorms.
-Sophomore honors students will reside in common living quarters in an upperclassman residence on campus (TBD), again with facilities designed to enhance the living and learning experience.
+Freshmen honors students enjoy the privilege of living on our newly completed Toussaint Hall, which is highlighted by state-of-the-art media and study lounges, and newer facilities than those found in other freshmen dorms.
+It is also located at the center of campus.

 - You will have opportunities to go on cultural trips and participate in co- and extracurricular activities.